Repurposing Pre-trained Video Diffusion Models for Event-based Video Interpolation: Proposed Approach

 \subsection{Per-tile Denoising and Fusion}

 Due to the substantial memory demands of training and generating high-resolution video, most existing video diffusion models, such as Stable Video Diffusion (SVD) \cite{blattmann2023stable}, are Latent Diffusion Models, meaning they operate in the latent space with downsampled spatial resolution rather than in the original pixel space.
 As illustrated in Figure \ref{fig:EVDS_train}, for an input RGB image/video of shape [$B$, $F$, 3, $H$, $W$], where $B$ is the batch size, $F$ is the number of frames, $W$ is the width, and $H$ is the height, a latent encoder ($\mathcal{E}$) and decoder ($\mathcal{D}$), typically based on a Variational Autoencoder (VAE), convert the input into image latents of shape [$B$, $F$, $C_{latent}$, $\frac{H}{d}$, $\frac{W}{d}$] and decode it back.
-Here, $d$ is the downsample factor, set to 8 in SVD, and $C_{latent}$ is the number of latent channels, set to 4 in SVD.

 The Latent VAE encoder/decoder approach is effective for video generation, where realism is less critical, as the task often involves stylized animation rather than high-detail photorealism.
 However, for EVFI, minimizing the loss from downsampled encoding/decoding is essential, as our goal is to recover realistic missing frames between keyframes.
 A key observation is that small details can be lost after VAE encoding/decoding.
 Upsampling the input mitigates this loss, as shown in Figure \ref{fig:upsample_tile}, where increasing input upsampling effectively reduces encoding/decoding loss on fine details.